robbert-vdh/yabridge/README.md

 Yabridge has been tested under the following hosts using Wine Staging 6.14[\*](#wine-version-notice):

-**Wine 6.15 will not work with yabridge because of Wine bug [\#51596](https://bugs.winehq.org/show_bug.cgi?id=51596).** **See below for [downgrading instructions](#downgrading-wine).**
+**Wine 6.15 and 6.16 will not work with yabridge because of Wine bug [\#51596](https://bugs.winehq.org/show_bug.cgi?id=51596).** **See below for [downgrading instructions](#downgrading-wine).**